Consents and authorisations you will need

 Surface waters include rivers, loughs, reservoirs and canals.
 Groundwater includes all water below the water table.

-CAR has three levels of authorisation:
+EASR has four levels of authorisation:

 You must comply with the conditions of your authorisation.

-The Scottish Environment Protection Agency (SEPA) will advise which level of authorisation you need for your activity, and can change the level of authorisation in order to protect the water environment.
+The Scottish Environment Protection Agency (SEPA) will advise which level of authorisation you need for your activity and can change the level of authorisation in order to protect the water environment.

 If your business discharges trade effluent to a public sewer, you must have a valid trade effluent consent from your water and sewerage company.